Macro-economic ProfileMauritius, a strong and diversified economy

 Macro-economic profile of Mauritius

 Mauritius belongs to the very few countries in the world that have experienced uninterrupted annual economic growth for more than three decades.
-Since 1981, there was no recession in Mauritius.
+There was no recession in Mauritius from 1981 to 2019.

 Well diversified economy

 - Primary (agriculture, forestry, fishing, mining): 4%

 - Global Business: 5.7%

 (Data source: Statistics Mauritius, under the aegis of the Ministry of Finance & Economic Development)

 The Financial Services sector is the future

 Key figures show evidence that Mauritius was in a financially healthy situation until 2019.
 However, some data have deteriorated since 2020: